Programme

 Royal Armouries

 A real life experience that none of us want to see – a digital upgrade followed by a dip in donations on one of your biggest revenue driving platforms: the online ticketing flow.
-Charlie will share a human approach to responding in a crisis, with practical tips, revenue driving techniques and personal skills used to overcome and improve how donations are received through the ticketing flow.
+Charlie and Kate will share a human approach to responding in a crisis, with practical tips, revenue driving techniques and personal skills used to overcome and improve how donations are received through the ticketing flow.

 Venue hire can be a headache if it’s not set up properly – fragmented systems, unclear packages, and a whole lot of faff.
 Discover how Shakespeare North Playhouse have turned things around, creating a streamlined, profitable, and efficient venue hire offer that still delivers top-notch quality.
 James will share insights from a rebrand of catering and hospitality, the systems that were tightened up (utilising software such as YesPlan), and how they make sure every event lands just right, leaving the drama for the stage!